 “Advanced embryo genetic testing.
 Choose your healthiest embryo.”
-This is the slogan of Genome Prediction, an American company which is selling polygenic risk scores (PRSs) analyses of embryos to prospective parents.
+This is the slogan of Genomic Prediction, an American company which is selling polygenic risk scores (PRSs) analyses of embryos to prospective parents.

 It claims that its technology is being used in 173 IVF clinics in 37 countries.
 Its mission is “Choice over chance: helping families have healthy babies.”